tanaysinha1607/chrono-os/README.md

 **Datasets Published** -

 Links to all datasets created for the project and published on Hugging Face.
 You are allowed to publish any synthetic or proprietary dataset used in their project, but will be responsible for any legal compliance and permission for the same.
-The dataset can be published under Creative Commons, Open Data Commons, or equivalent license.
+The dataset can be published under Creative Commons, Open Data Commons, or Equivalent License.